Zozman/desertBusAuctionNotifierChrome/README.md

 - SOLD

-In addition, the notifications have a button to get you straight to Desert Bus's Twitch channel, removing that whole "typing in the web address" thing out of the equasion.
+In addition, the notifications have a button to get you straight to Desert Bus's Twitch channel, removing that whole "typing in the web address" thing out of the equation.

 ##Data